 Did you know true happiness cannot be achieved by having something or doing something?
 It is not the result of figuring things out or knowing how things are either.
 It is neither about going somewhere or being someone.
 Actually it surfaces as a result of gaining insight into what is not, how things are not, who

 This; another wonderful story by Henry Van Dyke; is dedicated to the dear reader who so authentically and bravely expressed her inner conflicts resulting from the outer conflicts that she sees around her.
 She exposes a real conflict that many of us face, should we be honest with ourselves.
 This is the deep chasm between

 Very often I come across people who are so tied up feverishly putting time and effort in everyday activities such as family matters, work, study, friends, aspirations, check list travelling (ticking off more places and tourist attractions) even shop-around self-development (jumping from one self-development work to the next in search of the latest and the

-Why does it matter, even if the grass were greener on the other side?
+Why does it matter, even if the grass was greener on the other side?
 This seems to be the central dilemma of human life—that it is easier to desire what is over there than to appreciate what is right here.
-In fact, what is here seems to be so fundamentally inferior, less than,
+In fact, what is here seems to be so fundamentally inferior, less

 In a recent seminar, someone asked me about a spiritual experience she often has during meditation and wondered why such beautiful experience repeatedly reaches a certain height and stops despite her longing for it to go higher.
 My response to her was along the lines that no one really knows, but I wonder why you want it to go “higher”?
 Is there a value judgement here that the higher the experience the better?
 It would be worthwhile to explore where such belief comes from for you.